GabrielArpini/SatelliteDataPipeline/README.md

 `The instruction bellow is optional.`

-Would be nice to see how the average drag influences the lifespan of a satellite, but there is a problem, the average drag is a value smaller than 0, but the y-axis is values bigger than 1000, so in the way it is the average drag will not be visible as we want, to fix that we need to use a log scale, but the log scale will make each bar of the chart not as different as we want from each other, so it will be harder to se how different each one is.
+It would be useful to analyze how average drag influences satellite lifespan.
+However, there’s a challenge: the average drag values are close to zero, while the y-axis values range in the thousands.
+This discrepancy makes drag values nearly invisible on the chart.
+One solution is to use a logarithmic scale, but this can reduce the visual distinction between different bar heights, making comparisons harder.
 Because of that, adding the average drag is an `optional choice`.
 First click on the slider `Optional metrics` and drag the `AVG_DRAG` to it:
 ![image](imgs/insights_19.png)
 Hover your chart to see the new optional metrics: